albertdev/dotfiles/doc/windows.md

 Once there you can pick an item from the list and click "Change Key Sequence".
 Don't forget to press OK twice.

+## Set default keyboard to Colemak
+When adding the Colemak keyboard to the English language, it might still revert to the default QWERTY layout.

+On Windows 11 this seems to be hidden.
+Go to "Time & Language", pick "Typing" and then click "Advanced keyboard settings".
+That screen has a combobox underneath the "Override for default input method" label.

 ## Mouse Settings
 - Open Windows' `Run` dialog.
 - Enter `ms-settings:mousetouchpad`